stormreaever/derevon-setting/src/book/gnoll-attack.md

 Gnolls raise and keep hyenas in their den.
 They sleep in different areas.
 Gnolls and hyenas are nocturnal and have darkvision so the den has no light source.

+##### Long Rests

+If the PCs go back to town for a long rest the cultist will attempt to resurrect the other dead gnolls.
+In order to do this, the gnolls must sacrifice a human to their demon god.
+So if there is at least 1 other gnoll still alive, they and the cultist will go to a farm and kill some cows and kidnap a child for the ritual.
+The next day, 1d4+1 gnolls will be revived as Zombie Gnolls.

+The PCs will learn about this in town.
+A farm lady will knock on their door and tell them that her son was kidnapped in the night by gnolls.
+Now the PCs have to rescue her son as well.

 ![Map of Gnoll Den](img/adv-1-gnoll-den-map.png)

 ##### Entrance